-According to the Insurance Information Institute, the top 10 states for wildfires in 2019 (ranked by number of fires) are California, Texas, North Carolina, Georgia, Oregon, Florida, Arizona, Montana, Washington, and Alabama.
+According to the Insurance Information Institute, the top 10 states for wildfires in 2020 (ranked by number of fires) are California, Texas, North Carolina, Oregon and Washington.

 Several states that have been affected by wildfires post current information about fires in impacted counties.
 Here are links to access state specific information for some states that are frequently affected:

 The Department of Homeland Security Ready website contains a variety of practical emergency preparedness information, tools, and resources for responding to wildfires.
 Although these are intended for use by the general public, healthcare organizations can adapt these tools to ensure emergency preparedness.